 Thank you so much to those of who were following along on my journey in the hospital last week.
 I was admitted for three days and given all sorts of tests which came up clear, which was great news.
 They released me to the care of my primary care physician and a neurologist.
 So far most possibilities have been ruled out, but the numbness in my arm and my legs persists.

 In the end, the doctor asked me if I was experiencing anxiety or depression.
-I realized that while I became pretty good at take care of myself before I had a family, becoming a mom, getting married, and working have really put my own well-being on the back burner.
+I realized that while I became pretty good at taking care of myself before I had a family, becoming a mom, getting married, and working have really put my own well-being on the back burner.
 Maybe I wasn’t monitoring myself as much as I needed to be.
 Or maybe there is an underlying physical cause for this strange numbness.

 Either way, I’m going to work on paying more attention to my heart, something I’ve done a lot of in my life but could always use more practice with.
 It’s easy for me to overthink and approach life through my mind only, especially when I’m stressed or I’m down about the state of the world.
 It takes time and awareness to remain centered in one’s heart, but it doesn’t have to be hard.
 It’s a muscle that strengthens with time and attention.

 I have my follow-up appointment this morning, and we’ll see what they say.
-This weekend I’m also going to my acupuncturist who I haven’t seen in a long time.
+This weekend I’m also going to my acupuncturist whom I haven’t seen in a long time.
 I’ll be interested to hear what he thinks!

 I’ll keep you posted.
 Hope you have a beautiful day!